Health

 The private hospitals do have nurses who provide the care, most of whom have been trained in Turkey.
 Standards of care can be variable.

 On discharge from hospital if you require help with basic chores and or basic hygiene, dressings etc, some Hospitals offer a domiciliary service at an hourly rate.
 Again this may vary.
 This includes travel time and fuel costs.
 They can provide purely 'domestic' duties, basic hygiene, providing lunch, light housework etc. If nursing care is required, such as injections and dressings etc this can also be provided.
-Again, I would urge full clarification on requirements and costs.
+Again, We would urge full clarification on requirements and costs.

 The KOLAN British Hospital has now introduced Private Nursing Home Care Packages available now: